July 08, 2019

 Emmi Pikler and the pedagogical policy of Kideo childcare

-Emmi Pikler (1902-1984) was an Austrian pediatrician and educationalist.
-Her unique method revolutionized the way babies and children were treated in the 1940s and 1950s.
+Kideo childcare's pedagogical policy is based on the vision of Emmi Pikler.
+Emmi Pikler (1902-1984) was an Austrian pediatrician and educator.
+Her unique method revolutionized the way we interact with babies and children in the 1940s and 1950s.
 Pikler discovered that children are born with the urge to explore and learn.
-Her method is so clear and well substantiated that it is still widely used.
+Her method is so clear and well-founded that it is still widely used today.

 The origins of the Pikler method

-Lóczy Orphanage and the Pikler Method worldwide
+Lóczy Orphanage and the Pikler Method Worldwide

 Pikler toys

-stimulating environment with open play materials.
-Open play materials?
-These are materials without a defined purpose.
+In the authoritarian 1940s and 1950s, Emmi Pikler's approach was highly innovative.
+This is the foundation of the Pikler method: allow a child to develop freely, at their own pace and on their own initiative.
+Follow the child as a caregiver and co-caregiver.
+Provide a stimulus-poor yet stimulating environment with open-ended play materials.
+Open-ended play materials?
+These are materials without a set purpose.
 Materials that the child can discover for themselves.
 They are also called open-ended toys or passive toys.
-Passive toys make you active children.
-Examples of Pikler toys include a handkerchief, a pine cone, wooden bowls and a large wooden climbing frame, the so-called Pikler triangle.
+Passive toys produce active children.
+Examples of Pikler toys include a handkerchief, a pine cone, wooden bowls, and a large wooden climbing frame, the so-called Pikler triangle.
+Example Emmi Pikler toys

-Emmi Pikler and the purpose of self-play
+Emmi Pikler and the goal of playing independently

 One-on-one moments